Protecting Injured Victims in Virginia Since 1972.

 Knowing these hours of service regulations can help determine if the driver of the truck in your accident was acting negligently and was responsible for your injuries.

-Other laws Virginia truck drivers must abide by include no drinking (i.e., a driver cannot operate a truck with a blood alcohol content above .04), no texting while driving, as well as certain restrictions regarding the size and weight of any property they are carrying while driving on an interstate.
+Other laws Virginia truck drivers must abide by not drinking (i.e., a driver cannot operate a truck with a blood alcohol content above .04), no texting while driving, as well as certain restrictions regarding the size and weight of any property they are carrying while driving on an interstate.

 Any violation of these rules can make a truck driver at fault in your accident and allow you to file a negligence claim against his or her insurance or the trucking company itself.